Julian (emperor): Rebellion in Paris

-Empire and administration
+Reign

 On 11 December 361, Julian entered Constantinople as sole emperor and, despite his rejection of Christianity, his first political act was to preside over Constantius' Christian burial, escorting the body to the Church of the Apostles, where it was placed alongside that of Constantine.
 This act was a demonstration of his lawful right to the throne.
 He is also now thought to have been responsible for the building of Santa Costanza on a Christian site just outside Rome as a mausoleum for his wife Helena and sister-in-law Constantina.

 The new Emperor rejected the style of administration of his immediate predecessors.
 He blamed Constantine for the state of the administration and for having abandoned the traditions of the past.
 He made no attempt to restore the tetrarchal system begun under Diocletian, nor did he seek to rule as an absolute autocrat.
 His own philosophic notions led him to idealize the reigns of Hadrian and Marcus Aurelius.
 In his first panegyric to Constantius, Julian described the ideal ruler as being essentially primus inter pares ("first among equals"), operating under the same laws as his subjects.
 While in Constantinople, therefore, it was not strange to see Julian frequently active in the Senate, participating in debates and making speeches, placing himself at the level of the other members of the Senate.

 He viewed the royal court of his predecessors as inefficient, corrupt and expensive.
 Thousands of servants, eunuchs and superfluous officials were therefore summarily dismissed.
 He set up the Chalcedon tribunal to deal with the corruption of the previous administration under the supervision of magister militum Arbitio.
 Several high-ranking officials under Constantius, including the chamberlain Eusebius, were found guilty and executed.
 (Julian was conspicuously absent from the proceedings, perhaps signalling his displeasure at their necessity.)
 He continually sought to reduce what he saw as a burdensome and corrupt bureaucracy within the Imperial administration whether it involved civic officials, secret agents or the imperial postal service.